sebastian-zieba/sebastian-zieba.github.io/_pages/publications.md

 At the same time, we do not find evidence for a substantial atmosphere or volcanic gases such as CO₂ or SO₂.
 The data therefore point toward a mostly bare rocky surface rather than an atmosphere-dominated planet.
 We can also rule out granite-like surface compositions similar to Earth’s continental crust, suggesting a very different geological history from our own planet.

-We are already continuing this work with additional JWST observations to better understand whether the planet’s surface is relatively fresh volcanic rock or an older surface covered in space-weathered regolith.
+We are continuing this work with additional JWST observations to better understand whether the planet’s surface is relatively fresh volcanic rock or an older surface covered in space-weathered regolith.

 📄 [Nature Astronomy paper](https://www.nature.com/articles/s41550-026-02860-3):
 *The dark and featureless surface of rocky exoplanet LHS 3844 b from JWST mid-infrared spectroscopy*